yuan-miranda/sortextension/README.md

 ## sortextension (sex)

-Sort your current directory (where this script is) on its own folder i.e "example.txt" to a folder called ".txt".
+Sort specified directory files into its own folder i.e `example.txt` placed to a folder `.txt`.